Can someone else insure my car if the title is under my name?

 However, you can get extra protection when driving someone else’s car with these options:

 • Buy non-owner insurance.
 You can get insurance specifically for someone who doesn’t own the car but wants to drive it on a regular basis.
-This is called non-owner car insurance.
+Note that this only provides secondary liability insurance for that driver; it doesn't cover damage to the vehicle.

 • Have your name added to the policy.
 If you drive the car regularly, the owner and named insured can add you as an additional driver on their policy.